-Tales of Wind on PC: The Complete Farmer’s Guide
+Tales of Wind : The Complete Farmer’s Guide

 There will be times as you progress through the main questline in Tales of Wind when you will have to take a short break from the action in order to gain more EXP and become stronger.
 This might even take several days to achieve, but, luckily, there are many other things you can do in this MMORPG to stay busy.
 Farming is one of them.